Prairie Grasslands Conservation Region

-Our conservation efforts are aided by partnerships with landowners and other organizations who have helped maintain the ecological integrity of the prairie grasslands and other areas through responsible land management practices.
+Our conservation efforts are aided by partnerships with landowners and organizations that have helped maintain the ecological integrity of the prairie grasslands and other areas through responsible land management practices.

 Come visit us

-Many of the properties protected by the Nature Conservancy of Canada (NCC) welcome visitors.
-These areas provide excellent hiking, bird watching, nature photography and other compatible recreation opportunities.
+Many of the properties protected by NCC welcome visitors.
+These areas provide excellent hiking, birdwatching, nature photography and other compatible recreation opportunities.